SalvoTr/ExplosivePomegranateDeployment/README.md

 ### Additional files
-Finally, two more files were added in order to make it work
+Finally, two more files were added in order to make the deployment together with the DB work
 - [Procfile](Procfile)
 - [app.json](app.json)